 1.2 Analysis of the MT Data

-In this section we describe our development of software for processing of the raw data and time domain analysis.
-This software provides analytical tools for processing and visualization of the proprietary KMS data format that are neither available from KMS nor from any other commercial software package.
-This is followed by a description of the time domain and frequency domain techniques used for analysis of the MT data to detect signals related to fluid flow.
+In this section we describe our development and use of new and existing software for processing of the raw data as well as time domain analysis.
+The new software provides analytical tools for processing and visualization of the proprietary KMS data format that are neither available from KMS nor from any other commercial software package.
+This is followed by a description of the time and frequency domain techniques used for analysis of the MT data to detect signals related to fluid flow.
 The frequency domain analysis consists of the robust multivariate errors in variables (RMEV) approach and canonical correlations.
-We also include a description of the magnetotelluric phase tensor.
+We also include a description of the magnetotelluric phase tensor which is useful for separating local from regional subsurface conductivity structures (Chave and Jones, 2012).

-Software Devlopment: The MTPlot Windows Application
+1.2.1 Software Devlopment: The MTPlot Windows Application

-A precompiled package, based on Egbert’s remote reference and single station codes, was provided to us by KMS technologies.
-This was the only MT processing software that could read the proprietary KMS format.
-In practice, the KMS-provided package was extremely difficult to use effectively and greatly impeded our progress in processing the raw data.
+An executable software package based on Egbert’s remote reference and single station codes, was provided to us by KMS technologies.
+This was the only MT processing software that could directly read the proprietary KMS format.
+In practice, we found that the KMS-provided package was extremely difficult to use effectively and greatly impeded our progress in processing the raw data.
 The need to better control the preprocessing of the data for RMEV and RR analysis, and to have other options of time and frequency domain analysis, led us to develop our own software for examining and applying signal processing techniques to the raw magnetotelluric timeseries generated by the KMS software.

 Overview: